joeytwiddle/jsh/README.md

 (This `PATH` will be provided to any non-Jsh commands you call from within a Jsh shell.
 So far this has caused me no problems.
 I have been able to run `brew`, `rvm` and `rails` from inside or outside Jsh.)

+_Update: Actually I have started to support BSD sed and grep when I discover bugs, so many of the core scripts will work.
+But more scripts will work correctly if you follow the steps above._

 ## Running

-Start a fresh jsh shell with:
+Start a fresh jsh shell with all the bells and whistles:

     jsh/jsh